 Tripshot widgets

-If you have planned a trip that you want to feature on your website / blog or have an article, a post or a page that would be enhanced by one from Furkot's curated collection of publicly shared trips you can add a tripshot widget to your website / blog.
+If you've planned a trip that you'd like to feature on your website or blog—or have an article, post, or page that could be enhanced with one from Furkot's curated collection of publicly shared trips—you can add a tripshot widget to your site.

 The tripshot widget allows you to capture the information in your webpage or post in the format that allows your visitors to easily transform it into their trip plans.
-Offering trip planning capabilities will increase your visitors interest in your website / blog.
+Offering trip planning capabilities will increase your visitors interest in your website or blog.
 That's not the only benefit you can derive from the tripshot widget.
-You can also make money - we offer a revenue sharing program - once enough visitors plan their trips using the information incorporated in the tripshot widget in your webpage or post you can receive a share of revenue we earn from these trips for booking hotels, flights and car rentals.
+You can also make money.
+We offer an affiliate program: when a Furkot user draws on the information in the tripshot widget on your page while planning their trip, you can earn a commission from their purchase of a Furkot Pass.

 Width and height

-When pressed, the embed button on the tripshot page will generate an HTML code that looks like that:
+When pressed, the embed button on the tripshot page will generate an HTML code that looks like this:

 Trip album